Lane Kenworthy, The Good Society

 Citizens’ opportunity for political efficacy

 People want an effective government, and they want representation.
 Many also are likely to want the opportunity to directly influence government policy, even if they seldom make use of that capability.
 There are a variety of ways to do this in a democracy, including voting, contacting a legislator, donating money to a campaign, signing a petition, participating in a demonstration or protest, and more.
 But citizens may wish for a more direct impact.

 Education is likely to help.
 People with greater literacy and numeracy skills are more likely to feel capable of contributing politically.
 Figure 5 shows a positive correlation across the rich countries between adults’ average literacy and numeracy level and their political satisfaction.

-Even well-educated citizens may to have limited ability to exert much influence on the national government.
-One potential mechanism is via referendums.
+One mechanism that allows citizens — including those with less education — to directly influence the national government is referendums.
 Only one of the rich democratic nations, Switzerland, makes significant use of referendums in setting national government policy, and it is perhaps no coincidence that Switzerland has a comparatively high level of political satisfaction.